Cappuccino: Etymology

+The coffee beverage has its name not from the hood but from the color of the hooded robes worn by friars and nuns of the Capuchin order.

+Drinks called Kapuziner, consisting of coffee with a few drops of cream, showed up in coffee house menus all over the Habsburg monarchy around the late 1700s, so nicknamed due to the vestments of the Capuchin friars, commonly seen in Vienna, sharing the same color as the drink.

 The word cappuccino, in its Italian form, appears in Italian writings in the 19th century and is described as "black coffee with a few drops of milk or cream which give it the color the tunic of the Capuchins, from which it takes its name".